-These events, such as landslides and floods, need to be thoroughly understood, so that risk can be accurately assessed and protection or mitigation measures put in place.
-For this reason, we created GAIA, the Natural Hazard AI Suite.
+Natural hazard events such as landslides and floods need to be thoroughly understood so that risk can be accurately assessed and protection or mitigation measures put in place.
+For this reason, we created GAIA, Minerva’s Natural Hazards AI application.

-GAIA identifies natural disasters before they happen.
-It is an AI-assisted application that reasons with complex geospatial datasets, enabling users to visualize susceptibility to natural hazards over large areas.
+Simply put, GAIA helps users identify natural disasters before they happen.
+GAIA is an AI-assisted application that reasons with complex geospatial datasets, enabling users to visualize susceptibility to natural hazards over large areas.
 Our cognitive AI system mimics human-expert reasoning, and provides explainable assessments, making it easy for non-experts to understand the results.